ftCommunity/ftcommunity-TXT/README.md

 firmware community aims to restore full compatibility as well as moving beyond the RoboPro capabilities by providing support for additional programming environments like e.g. [Snap! or Scratch](https://en.wikipedia.org/wiki/Scratch_%28programming_language%29)

+## (German) Forum

+Most discussions around the community firmware take place in the [FTCommunity forum)](http://forum.ftcommunity.de/viewforum.php?f=8).
+This is a german forum but english contributions are welcome.

 # Usage